 Let us help you navigate this difficult path with strategies and long term plans for caring for your loved one with dementia.

 This service helps adults with chronic diseases learn how to manage and improve their health.
-Interactive workshop sessions focus on problems that are common to individuals dealing with any chronic disease.
+Interactive sessions focus on problems that are common to individuals dealing with any chronic disease.
 Topics include pain management, nutrition, exercise, medication use, emotions, and communicating with doctors and other health care practitioners.
 We can also connect you with community resources for ongoing self-management education.

 Aging Life Care Management is a holistic, client-centered approach to caring for older adults or others facing ongoing health challenges.
 Working with families, the expertise of Aging Life Care Professionals provides the answers at a time of uncertainty.
-Their guidance leads families to the actions and decisions that ensure quality care and an optimal life for those they love, thus reducing worry, stress and time off of work for family caregivers through:
+Their guidance leads families to the actions and decisions that ensure quality care and an optimal life for those they love, thus reducing worry, stress, and time off from work for family caregivers through:

 Assessment and monitoring

 Education and advocacy

 We will focus on Aging in Place if that is the goal, but realize remaining at home may not be safe or feasible even with additional services.
 As an Aging Life Care Professional, I can assist with determining the appropriate level of care for your loved one.
 This could involve research and coordination of a transition to Assisted Living or Memory Care, or adding home care services to allow them to remain at home.
 Let us help you navigate the complex path of services for older adults to give you peace of mind.